Fountain Inn, South Carolina: Crime

 The city of Fountain Inn has one of the lowest crime rates in Greenville County and has the best record in closing case files of towns of similar sizes and geographic area.
 The Fountain Inn Police Department has annual reports and information regarding current records and statistical surveys of the area.

 Education

 Residents in both counties are in the Greenville County School District.

-88.9% of the residents have a high school diploma or equivalent, 28.1% with bachelor's degree, and 4.1% hold a master's, professional or doctorate.

 Notable people

 Fountain Inn was the home town of one-legged tap dancer Clayton "Peg Leg" Bates.

 Fountain Inn was the adopted home of journalist and humorist Robert Quillen, during the early decades of the 20th century.

 Fountain Inn is the home town of Travelle Wharton, a retired NFL offensive lineman.